Pi4J/pi4j-example-fatjar/README.md

 all project dependencies and compile the Java module.
 You can build this project on a development PC or directly on a Raspberry Pi with Java 11+.

-Build with
+Build with:

 ```
 mvn clean package
 ```

-When you build on PC, copy the file to your Raspberry Pi with (in this example the Pi has IP 192.168.0.252)
+Once the build is complete and was successful, you can find the compiled FAT JAR `pi4j-example-fatjar.jar` in the `target` directory.
+Copy this file to your Raspberry Pi or if you are developing on a different computer, copy the file to your Raspberry Pi with (in this example the Pi has IP 192.168.0.252):

 ```
 scp target/pi4j-example-fatjar.jar pi@192.168.0.252://home/pi